zulfadz/the-plain/_posts/2022-05-05-induction-infinite.md

 which is equal to $$B_{n+1}$$.
 Therefore $$\bigcap_{i=1}^{n} B_{i}=B_n$$ holds for all $$n \in \mathbf{N}$$.

-Nonetheless, don't be misled to think that it also holds for infinite case, because
+Nonetheless, don't be misled to think that it also holds for infinite case, because the fact is that

 $$\begin{align*}
 \bigcap_{i=1}^{\infty} B_{i}=\emptyset